zain-elabedeen/June/README.md

 http://june-api:80/api/v1/sim/work
 ```

 Failed HTTP responses do not fail the Job.
-That is intentional because scenarios such as `high-error-rate`, `timeout-pressure`, and `dependency-instability` are supposed to produce 500/503/504 responses for Arch Agent to analyze.
+That is intentional because scenarios such as `high-error-rate`, `timeout-pressure`, and `dependency-instability` are supposed to produce 500/503/504 responses.

 ## API Endpoints